 2. SSI Claimants Also Need Very Low Income and Few Resources to Qualify

-- A vehicle (car, truck, motorcycle, boat) you use for daily transportation
+• A vehicle (car, truck, motorcycle, boat) you use for daily travel

-Whenever there’s an annual Cost-of-Living-Adjustment (COLA) increase, the SSI program also raises your North Carolina disability payments each month.
-However, you also must pass routine disability update checks every 3-7 years to keep those monthly payments.
+Whenever there’s an annual COLA increase, SSI program payments get a raise.
+However, you also must pass routine status reviews every 3-7 years to keep those monthly payments.
 As long as your symptoms stay the same or get worse, you’ll keep your North Carolina disability benefits.
-Once you turn 65, the SSI program stops requiring these disability status check-ins every so often.
-You still need to pass the program’s financial eligibility requirements, of course.
-But as long as you do that, you’ll keep getting North Carolina disability payments from SSI for life.
+Once you turn 65, the SSI program stops requiring these disability status check-ins going forward.
+You still need to meet the SSI income limits, of course.
+But as long as you do that, you’ll keep getting SSI for life.

 How Teachers & State Employees May Qualify for Disability Income Plan of North Carolina (DIP-NC) Benefits